codeKobby/tenzzen-app/DEPLOYMENT.md

 2. Verify that all environment variables are correctly set.
 3. Ensure the ADK service is running and accessible from your Vercel deployment.
 4. Check CORS settings if you're getting cross-origin errors.
-5. Verify that the pnpm-lock.yaml file is in sync with package.json.
+5. If you encounter pnpm-lock.yaml issues:
+   - Run `pnpm install --no-frozen-lockfile` locally to update the lock file
+   - Commit and push the updated lock file
+   - Redeploy the application